 For these reasons, it is very important to develop proper hot tub water maintenance habits and follow your Hydropool retailer's recommended water maintenance procedures.

-Heater and other component failure due to improperly maintained pH or Total Alkalinity is not covered under warranty.
+Heater and other component failure due to improper water balance is not covered under warranty.

 CHEMICAL HANDLING SAFETY HINTS